 Filing a lawsuit with the court means the work has just begun.
 After you have petitioned to the court, the next step is, if not the most important one—that next step being serving the other party to the lawsuit.

 Think about it, how difficult would it be if someone filed a lawsuit against you that you had absolutely no idea about.
-That would not be fair would it?
-The reason service of process is important is because it puts the opposing party “on notice” that someone is suing them.
-This gives the opposing party the opportunity to respond to the litigation and countersue the other if they wished to.
+That would not be fair, would it?
+Service of process is crucial because it puts the opposing party "on notice" that someone is issuing them.
+This allows the opposing party to respond to the litigation and countersue the other if they wish to.

 The question is: How exactly does someone receive notice about a lawsuit against them?

 After filing, it is up to the petitioner (the person initiating the lawsuit) to begin the service of the process.
 A form known as a civil process request is filed with the court, who in return gives a citation along with a copy of the petition and any other documents filed in the initial filing.

 In Texas, four methods are defined in the Texas Rules of Civil Procedure for giving a party legal notice: personal service, service by certified mail, substituted service, and publication.

 Personal service is the most commonly used service method, and it means that a process server will physically hand-deliver any petition to the opposing party.
 This is the best option to ensure the court that the other party has received notice of the divorce.
 Personal service can be executed by either a constable or sheriff or a private process server.